Remote accessing of information

 The Search and Surveillance Act contains specific provisions on remote access search powers.Â A â€śremote access searchâ€ť is a search of an item such as internet data storage facility that does not have a physical address that a person can access and search.Â The powers in the Search and Surveillance Act, however, are crafted in relation to remote access searches authorised by search warrants.Â In many cases Inland Revenueâ€™s search powers are carried out without need for a search warrant (unless it is a search of a private dwelling).

-Currently Inland Revenue accesses â€ścloudâ€ť or other remotely stored information in the course of exercising its search powers under the Tax Administration Act â€“ that is, when on-site at a business premises or private dwelling and the relevant storage is open.Â This might be, for example, an email account that is open on the computer at the premises being searched.Â Certainty is needed on whether Inland Revenue is able to access electronically stored information under the following circumstances:
+Currently Inland Revenue accesses â€ścloudâ€ť or other remotely stored information in the course of exercising its search powers under the Tax Administration Act â€“ that is, when on-site at a business premises or private dwelling and the relevant storage is open.Â This might be, for example, an email account that is open on the computer at the premises being searched.Â Certainty is need on whether Inland Revenue is able to access electronically stored information under the following circumstances:

 - when the account is closed and password protected;